roumenh/roumenh/README.md

 There are currently three projects that are worth your attention in case you are wondering what is my current level of Android/Kotlin.
 Meanwhile I am learning and learning and learning....

+## Alehopa
+Project in the beginnings.
+My main aim is to become fluent in Clean Architecture principles, MVVM and to learn a lot of new stuff whilst working on this project.
+The app should serve as a simple social connector for groups (crews) of people that tend to meet at a particular place (eg. at pub, in the park).
+Every day the user is prompted for his/hers attendance (going, tentative or no).
+Then other group members will see if someone has time to go out and the crew can finally gather.
+This app will use no user accounts.

 ## Weather Check 2000
 https://github.com/roumenh/WeatherCheck2000
 App where you can add a city (with its latitude and longitude) and then see what is the current weather (state, temperature, wind orientation and speed) and forecast (temperatures low and highg).
 There are still things to finetune in this project (single source of truth, some things are not really used correctly), but it is a small and usable app that I personally check every day on my phone.
 I am still planning on improving it.
 It uses Coil, Retrofit, Moshi and other libraries.